 Instead of jostling with the crowd, consider alternatives like ordering online or switching to a nearby market during this period.
 Patrons in vulnerable groups, such as the elderly should refrain from visiting markets and should seek assistance from families or neighbours instead.
 If such an option is not available, visit the markets on weekdays, or during non-peak period between 10am and 12pm on weekends, when fresh produce is still available, to avoid the crowd.

 Please keep a distance of at least one metre from any other person, and keep your mask on at all times.
-Families who visit in groups should limit the group size to not more than two persons.
+Families who visit in groups should limit the group size to not more than five persons.
 Please keep yourself and others around you safe by observing good hygiene habits, such as binning your litter and keeping our shared spaces clean.

 Yes.
 MOH has assessed that funeral wakes can be held for those who passed away from COVID-19 infection.Although measures have been put in place to ensure safe handling of the deceased infected with COVID-19, and physical contact with their bodies is not permissible, the duration of funeral wakes should be kept within three days.
 This is to minimise any potential risk of transmission between visitors during the funeral wake.